 Today I’ll be starting a new ongoing series that I’m entitling Tell Me Something I Don’t Know.
-Here, I’ll be writing about where my ideas come from, specifically focusing on my second novel, This Never Happened.
+Here, I’ll be writing about where my ideas come from, specifically focusing on my second novel, The Falling.
 You might think of it like it were a DVD commentary track, as I’ll be (hopefully) going in-depth and chapter by chapter discussing the origin of every detail along the way.

 My hope is that Tell Me Something I Don’t Know will help writers realize where ideas are found (Spoiler Alert: they’re everywhere!) and it may be a great resource for some of you who have enjoyed my writing and want to know more.